 An adult hoopoe lands on a perch in the olive grove where the pair have brought up their young.

-Alternatively you might like to join the main photography holiday & spend a whole week photographing the amazing birds of the Spanish plains, this wildlife photography holiday will be held between the dates of April 22nd – April 30th 2017, like the 2016 trip, the guide for this tour is Daniel Trim, who has previously published a selection of his images from the tour on the blog here.
+Alternatively you might like to join the main photography holiday & spend a whole week photographing the amazing birds of the Spanish plains, this wildlife photography trip will be held between the dates of April 22nd – April 30th 2017, like the 2016 trip, the guide for this tour is Daniel Trim, who has previously published a selection of his images from the tour on the blog here.

 For the cost of £1899, we include all transport from Madrid Airport to the area in which the hides are located, transport to the hides themselves, accommodation on a full board basis, usage of the hides for 7 days & plenty of laughter.
 You should be presented with opportunities for photographing Bee-Eater, Black Vulture, Black-Winged Kite, Common Kestrel, Great Bustard, Griffon Vulture, Hoopoe, Imperial Eagle, Lesser Kestrel, Little Bustard, Little Owl & more besides!